Skip to content

 • A ridden session

-The goal is not to exhaust your horse or run through complex technical exercises, but to reduce environmental stress before the big day and make those final adjustments 🔥
+The goal is not to exhaust the horse or repeat complex technical exercises, but to reduce environmental stress before competition day and make those final adjustments 🔥

 The proven benefits of familiarisation

-3. Allow the rider to adapt too
+3. Allowing the rider to adapt too

 Familiarisation doesn't only benefit the horse!
 It's also an opportunity for the rider to:

-• Adjust the next day's warm-up plan
+• Fine-tuning the next day's warm-up plan 💪

 Familiarisation: what do the rules say?

-• In Show Jumping (FFE/FEI): ridden work the day before is permitted in the warm-up arenas.
+• In Showjumping (FFE/FEI): ridden work the day before is permitted in the warm-up arenas.

 • In Eventing: the cross-country course walk on foot is regulated, but a general familiarisation of the site is possible from the day before.

-How to organise an effective familiarisation session
+How to organise an effective familiarisation session?

 Duration and intensity: less is more